-There are many anxiety symptoms that are not well known among those that only recently began experiencing anxiety.
-Most people are familiar with the nausea and rapid heartbeat of anxiety, but what many don't realize is that there are countless other anxiety symptoms that can affect nearly every part of your body.
+There are many anxiety symptoms that are not well known among individuals who only recently began experiencing anxiety.
+Most people are familiar with nausea and palpitation of anxiety, but what many don't realize is that there are countless other anxiety symptoms that can affect various part of your body.

-This can create a problem, because unusual or unexpected anxiety symptoms can lead to further anxiety, and in many cases result in doctor's visits that would otherwise be unnecessary.
-That's often what happens when anxiety causes jaw pain.
+This can create a problem, because unusual or unexpected anxiety symptoms can lead to further anxiety and anticipation, and in many cases result in doctor's visits that would otherwise be unnecessary.
+One such symptom associated with anxiety causes jaw pain.

-Obviously jaw discomfort can be caused by any number of dental issues as well.
+Obviously, jaw discomfort can be caused by any number of head/neck or dental issues as well.
 That's why it's always important to speak with a dentist, especially if it's been a while since you've visited one.
-Jaw pain is also rarely the only anxiety symptom you experience.
+Jaw pain rarely occurs as a solitary symptom of anxiety.

-Many of the physical pains of anxiety are caused by muscle tension, or simply tension in general.
-This tends to be especially true of jaw pain and most jaw and tooth discomfort.
+Many of the physical pains of anxiety are caused by muscle tension brought on by stress in general.
+This tends to be especially true of jaw pain.
 The association between anxiety and jaw pain isn't always obvious, but there are generally two causes:

-- Clenching – Jaw clenching is perhaps even more common.
-This form of clenching may not happen during the day either.
-Many of those with anxiety clench their teeth at night, sometimes with grinding, and when you wake your teeth and gums have experienced so much pressure that they cause you considerable amounts of pain.
+- Clenching Jaw clenching is perhaps even more common.
+Many of those with anxiety clench their teeth at night, sometimes with grinding, and when you wake your teeth and gums have experienced so much pressure that they cause you considerable pain.

 Stress can also have an unusual effect on your body, including your jaw and teeth, so you may find that your pain is due to something other than the above two causes.
-Furthermore, anxiety can make what would be regular jaw pain feel more pronounced, so less jaw pain feels more painful because your mind can't stop focusing on the discomfort.
+Furthermore, anxiety can make what would be regular jaw pain feel more pronounced.

 How to Stop Your Anxiety Jaw Pain

-There are some quick fixes to control jaw pain from anxiety.
-The best place to start is with a mouth guard to prevent any sleep clenching.
-There are several mouth guards for those that grind their teeth at night, and this can provide some relief for those with persistent anxiety.
+There are some quick fixes to control jaw pain occurring due to anxiety.
+The best place to start is with a mouth guard to prevent any clenching during sleep.
+There are several mouth guards for those who grind their teeth at night, and this can provide some relief for those with persistent anxiety.